raspberrypilearning/turtle-tracker/en/step_6.md

 ![animation of importing x coords](images/import-x-coords.gif)

-Right click (or tap and hold) on the `Turtle A: x coords` list and choose import.
+Right click (or tap and hold) on the `Turtle A: x coords`{:class="block3variables"} list on the stage and choose import.

 Select the file that you downloaded, it will be something like 'turtle5.csv'.